Edison Gem Phonograph

 Overview

 The works are enclosed in the iron body, which stands on a polished hard wood base.
-The finish is black enamel with gilt decorations and the mandrel, the rod on which the wax cylinder is placed, is nickelled and polished.
+It has a black japanned finish with gilt decorations overcoated with shellac.
+The mandrel, the rod on which the wax cylinder is placed, is nickelled and polished.
 When new, the Gem came with a wooden carrying cover.
+It is to be noted that the horn is not the standard Gem horn and must have been replaced at some stage of the phonograph's life.

 In its day, circa 1905, the Gem was the cheapest genuine phonograph on the market.
 It sold for US $10.00.
 Standard wax cylinders called “records” cost 50 cents each and “blanks “cost 25 cents each.